daisukelab/small_book_image_dataset/README.md

 ## Jupyter Notebooks

-- `Small Dataset -Ttrain With Augmentation.ipynb' - You can simply run this only.
+- `Small Dataset -Ttrain With Augmentation.ipynb` - You can simply run this only.
 This has the best model.
 - `Small Dataset -Ttrain Without Augmentation.ipynb` - What if we don't use augmentation?
 Check this.
 - `Dataset examples.ipynb` - For making dataset examples.
 You won't need this.